qubic/proposal/GeneralComputorProposals/2024-09-27-Ambassador-Program.md

 # Budget Request to CCF

 ## Proposal
-Request to fund the pilot Ambassador Program with 18k USD (8Bln QUBIC)
+Request to fund the pilot Ambassador Program with 18k USD (8Bln QUBIC).
+Talentnodes will be the escrow for this 8Bln.

 ### Available Options:
 > Option 0: No, I don’t want